krobelus/rate-experiments/README.md

 propagation was introduced [@Heule_2013].
 It works by doing unit propagation in two phases:

-1. Propagate exhaustively using all clauses that are already known to be in the core.
+1. Propagate using clauses already in the core.
-2. Consider non-core clauses: propagate only the first unit found and go to 1.
-If there is no unit found, the propagation has reached its fixed-point without deriving the empty clause.
+2. Examine non-core clauses:
+   - If there is some unit clause with an unassigned unit literal, propagate that and go to 1.
+   - Otherwise terminate.

-Which results in a local minimum of clauses being added to the core.
+This results in a local minimum of clauses being added to the core.

 Reason Deletions
 ----------------

-As explained in [@RebolaCruz2018] when checking a proof without deletions of reason clauses, the trail grows monotonically, that is, it never shrinks at any proof step during the forward phase.
-Therefore, during the backwards phase, it is trivial to undo the propagations done after a lemma introduction by merely truncating the stack.
-This also maintains Invariant 1, making sure the watchlists will always find all unit clauses.
+As explained in [@RebolaCruz2018], when checking a proof without deletions of reason clauses, the trail grows monotonically, that is, it never shrinks at any proof step during the forward phase.
+Therefore, during the backwards phase it is trivial to revert the modifications to the trail by simply truncating it.
+This also maintains watch invariants, making sure that the watchlists can find all unit clauses.

-When a proof with reason deletions is checked under specified DRAT, the algorithm from [@RebolaCruz2018] is required to restore Invariant 1 in the backward pass.
-The rest of this subsection tries to explain this algorithm.
-An understanding of the latter is not required to understand the contributions in this paper but it is included for completeness.
+However, when a proof with reason deletions is checked under specified DRAT, the algorithm from [@RebolaCruz2018] is required to restore Invariant 1 in the backward pass.
+While an understanding of the algorithm is not required to understand the contributions in this paper, we explain parts of it nevertheless.

-Let us now consider a proof with reason deletions.
-A reason deletion means that a clause will be deleted from the formula in the forward pass and re-introduced in the backward pass.
-This requires adding it to the watchlists and removing it respectively.
+Let us consider a proof with reason deletions.
+A deletion instruction is performed by removing a clause from the formula in the forward pass and re-introducing it in the backward pass.
+This is implemented by removing the clause from the watchlists and adding it respectively.

-During the forward pass, whenever a reason clause is deleted its associated unit literal is unassigned.
-If this literal was necessary to propagate some other unit, that one may be unassigned as well, and so on.
-All these literals form the *cone of influence* (see [@RebolaCruz2018]) of the first unit literal and are recorded in the checker, alongside their positions in the trail, and reasons clauses.
+During the forward pass, whenever the reason clause for some literal is deleted, this literal is unassigned.
+If it was used to propagate some other unit, that one may be unassigned as well, and so on.
+All these literals form the *cone of influence* (see [@RebolaCruz2018]) of the first literal and are recorded in the checker, alongside their positions in the trail, and reasons clauses.
+This allows the checker to re-introduce the literals from the cone later in the backward pass when the deletion is undone.

+\if0
 The recorded information can then be used in the backward pass to patch the trail at the reason deletions in order for the trail to be exactly as it was during the forward phase.
 The tricky part here is to correctly restore the Invariant 1 in all affected clauses.
+\fi

 When a reason deletion is processed during the backwards phase, each literal in the cone will be reintroduced into the trail at the recorded position.
 Consider literal $l$ in the cone.
-Before applying the backwards deletion it could have been satisfied or unassigned (but not falsified).
+Before applying the backwards deletion $l$ could have been satisfied or unassigned (but not falsified).
-After reintroducing it, it is assigned.
+After reintroducing $l$, it is satisfied.
 Therefore, a clause containing
 $\overline{l}$ might become unit without the checker noticing.
 Because of this, the watchlists of all reverse cone literals $\overline{l}$ have to be traversed to restore the watch invariant.
 Each of those clause is watched on falsified literal $\overline{l}$.
-This watch and possibly the other watch, too, need to be swapped with other literals to restore Invariant 1.
+Therefore the watches may need to be replaced in order to restore Invariant 1.

-In case the clause has at least two non-falsified literals, the watches can be set to any two out of those.

-However, if the clause has only one non-falsified literal (it is necessarily satisifed because of Invariant 1), then the other watch must be the most recently falsified literal [@RebolaCruz2018; Example 5].
-Let us illustrate the reason for this by means of an example.
-Imagine clause $xyz$ with $I =
+If above clause has at least two non-falsified literals, the watches can be set to any two out of those.
+However, if the clause has only one non-falsified literal --- which is necessarily satisifed because of Invariant 1 --- then the other watch cannot be choosen arbitrarily because this might provoke a violation of Invariant 1 at a later point as described in [@RebolaCruz2018;
-\{x, \overline{y}, \overline{z}\}$.
-It is watched on the first two literals,
-$x$ and $y$.
-A clause introduction step is processed backwards which causes
-$x$ and $\overline{z}$ to be unassigned, e.g. $I' = \{\overline{y}\}$ but the
-watches are not touched, hence Invariant 1 is violated.
-In particular, during a RUP check, $\overline{z}$ could be assigned, making the clause unit which would go unnoticed, because $z$ is not watched.
-To avoid such a situation, after performing a deletion instruction backwards, such a falsified watch must be set to the most recently falsified literal.
-This ensures that, during any backwards introduction, if the satisfied watch $x$ is being unassigned, the other watch will also be unassigned, thus restoring Invariant 1.
+Example 5].
+The second watch may be set to the most recently falsified literal $l_r$, or any other literal that was falsified during the propagation that was done after adding the lemma that resulted in the propagation of $l_r$.

 Existing Checkers
 -----------------

-Previous work has yielded checkers which we draw upon heavily.
+We heavily draw upon existing checkers.
 In fact, our implementation contains no algorithmic novelties but merely combines the ideas present in existing checkers.

 `DRAT-trim`
 -----------